-Per the Finance (No. 2) Act, 2019, the provision of section 50CA do not apply to any consideration received/ accruing on transfer by certain class of persons and subject to fulfillment of conditions, as may be prescribed.
+The provision of section 50CA do not apply to any consideration received/ accruing on transfer by certain class of persons and subject to fulfilment of conditions, as prescribed under Rule 11UAD.

 4.10 Deemed income on investment in securities

 Section 56(2)(x) of the ITA provides that if any assessee receives any property (including securities) without consideration or for inadequate consideration in excess of INR 50,000 as compared to the fair market value, fair market value in excess of such consideration is taxable in the hands of the recipient as 'Income from Other Sources'.
 The tax rates are subject to availability of benefits under the Tax Treaty, if any in case of non-resident assessee.